-The impacts under Alternative 3 would be similar to, but considerably reduced from those described for Alternative 1.
-The primary difference as it affects visual resources is that under Alternative 3 the Former FAA parcel would not be developed for housing and related supporting facilities (they would be developed at Barrigada instead - refer to Section 13.2.4.2, Central, Barrigada below).
+The impacts under Alternative 3 would be similar to, but reduced from those described for Alternative 1.
+The primary difference as it affects visual resources is that under Alternative 3 the FAA property would not be developed for housing and related supporting facilities (they would be developed at Barrigada instead - refer to Section 13.2.4.2, Central, Barrigada below).

-A series of visual simulations were performed to assess potential impacts to the existing visual character.
-Key observation points were determined to be along Route 3 adjacent to the Main Cantonment.
-Figure 13.2-12 shows the future northward looking view of South Finegayan (foreground) and the Former FAA parcel and NCTS Finegayan (middle ground), respectively.
-Figure 13.2-13 shows the future northward looking view of NCTS Finegayan with the proposed water tower/tank in the background.
-Figure 13.2-14 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan with new facilities in the foreground and the water tower/tank in the background.
-Figure 13.2-15 shows the westward view of the Main Cantonment towards housing area with the proposed water tower/tank in the background.
+Figure 13.2-10 shows the future northward looking view of South Finegayan (foreground) and the FAA parcel and NCTS Finegayan (middle ground) from Highway 3, respectively.
+Figure 13.2-11 shows the future northward looking view of NCTS Finegayan from Highway 3.
+Figure 13.2-12 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan from Highway with new facilities in the foreground.

-Figure 13.2-12.
-Alternative 3: View from Route 3 Looking Northward with New Family Housing in the Foreground, Undeveloped Former FAA Parcel in the Middle Ground and Main Cantonment in the Background (RESULTING VIEW)
+Figure 13.2-10.
+Alternative 3: View from Route 3 Looking Northward with New Family Housing in the Foreground, Undeveloped FAA Parcel in the Middle Ground and Main Cantonment in the Background (RESULTING VIEW)